shahjacobb/shahjacobb/README.md

 ### What I'm building right now:

-* [**YFinance Market Data Observability Platform**](https://github.com/shahjacobb/Market-Data-API-Observability-Platform) - An observability platform that tracks API latency, errors, and traces for the Yahoo Finance API.
-Built with OpenTelemetry, Prometheus, and Grafana, running in Docker containers.
+* [**YFinance Market Data Observability Platform**](https://github.com/shahjacobb/Market-Data-API-Observability-Platform) - A real-time observability platform that monitors requests to the YFinance API.
+Built with FastAPI, Prometheus for metrics collection, and Grafana for visualization.
+Containerized using Docker Compose.